 - a) The framework shall determine the extent of the domain and the scope of the construct to be measured for each grade level in a NAEP assessment.
 The framework shall provide information to the public and test developers on three key aspects of the assessment: - What is to be measured, including definitions of the constructs being assessed and reported upon and descriptions of the purpose(s) of the assessment; - How that domain of content is most appropriately measured in a large-scale assessment, including the format requirements of the items and the assessment, the content and skills to be tested at each grade, sample items for each grade to be tested, the weighting of the item pool in terms of content and cognitive process dimensions, and any additional requirements for the assessment administration unique to a given subject area, such as provision of ancillary materials and uses of technology; and - How much of the content domain, in terms of knowledge and skills, should students know and be able to do at the NAEP Basic, NAEP Proficient, and NAEP Advanced levels in achievement level descriptions for each grade to be tested.
-The achievement level descriptions shall be based on the Governing Board's policy definitions for NAEP Basic, NAEP Proficient, and NAEP Advanced achievement and shall incorporate the content and process dimensions of the assessment at each grade. - b) The framework shall inform the development of subject-specific contextual questionnaires for students, teachers, and school administrators by identifying variables that may help contextualize the assessment results (See the Governing Board Policy on Collecting and Reporting Contextual Data). - c) The framework shall focus on important, measurable indicators of student achievement to inform the nation about what students know and are able to do without endorsing or advocating a particular instructional approach. - d) Content coverage in each subject and grade shall be broad, inclusive of content valued by stakeholders as important to measure, and reflect high aspirations for student achievement. - e) The framework shall use clear language, accessible to educators and to interested stakeholders, and contain information about the nature and scope of the given assessment.
+The achievement level descriptions shall be based on the Governing Board's policy definitions for NAEP Basic, NAEP Proficient, and NAEP Advanced achievement and shall incorporate the content and process dimensions of the assessment at each grade. - b) The framework shall inform the development of subject-specific contextual questionnaires for students, teachers, and school administrators by identifying variables that may help contextualize the assessment results (See the Governing Board Policy on Collecting and Reporting Contextual Data). - c) The framework shall focus on important, measurable indicators of student achievement to inform the nation about what students know and are able to do without endorsing or advocating a particular instructional approach. - d) Content coverage in each subject and grade shall be broad, inclusive of content valued by the publicstakeholders as important to measure, and reflect high aspirations for student achievement. - e) Frameworks shall be written to be clear and accessible to educators and the general public.
+The framework shall use clear language, accessible to educators and to the general publicinterested stakeholders, and contain information about the nature and scope of the given assessment.
 Following Governing Board adoption, the framework shall be widely disseminated.